How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Why the First Sleep Cycle is Important

-Your sleep consists of repeating cycles that are not identical.
-The first sleep cycle differs from all following through
+Your sleep consists of repeating cycles that are not identical to one another.
+The first sleep cycle differs from all following ones in:

 - the longest deep non-REM sleep stage and the shortest REM stage